statechannels/website/server/docs/getting-started.md

 State channels are useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
 For instance, a board game dapp where users take turns applying actions to the board until a winner emerges and is rewarded with some money.

 In this guide, we’ll build a simple game using the Counterfactual framework.
-The game is called High Roller: a dice game where two users stake ETH, roll two dice, and the one with the higher roll wins all of the staked money.
+The game is High Roller: a dice game where two users stake ETH, roll two dice, and the one with the higher roll wins all of the staked money.

 ## How does Counterfactual work?